daviddung1993/ASL-Gesture-Recognition/README.md

 - Due to computational limitations, the images were then compressed to 32x32
 - Videos 1-24 were the training set and video 25-29 were the test set
 - Before feeding it to the CNN, data augmentation like flipping or 5% tilting was applied
-- The overall accuracy of the model was ~83%
+- The overall accuracy of the model is ~83%